 Community Support for adverse events

 It was established through discussion that KCC requires to define the scope of resilience, establish the recommendations of the safe/warm space provision and how it would be utilised.
+Action – Steve Abbott and Mark Borland agreed to look at drafting a contingency plan for the area and review what was needed, could be provided and would need to be funded.

 8. DISCUSSIONS A&BC LOCAL COUNCILLOR AND NATIONAL PARK REPRESENTATIVE,